 The purposes of assessment at Oasis International School encompass the following:

-● enabling students to practice skills, and facilitating the learning process
+- enabling students to practise skills, and facilitating the learning process

-● provision of information to facilitate transition of students between sections within the school, between schools, and between school and university
+- provision of information to facilitate the transition of students between sections within the school, between schools, and between school and university

 Perspective on Assessment